 You may have already heard of this relatively new website tool called Hotjar, it’s quickly become one of the most popular tools for improving websites.
-It launched fairly quietly a few years ago and they now have over 100,000 online businesses signed up – very impressive!
+They now have over 200,000 online businesses signed up!

 So what is Hotjar?
-Well, it’s a really powerful 7-in-1 web analytics and visitor feedback tool for helping you gain insights into your website and exactly what your visitors think of it (and what they are doing on it).
+Well, it’s a really powerful 8-in-1 analytics and visitor feedback tool that reveals exactly what your visitors think of your website, including the most common issues they have, and what they like the most about it.

-This isn’t just any ordinary website tool though – the unique combination of 7 features it offers give excellent insights for improving your website, but only if you know the best ways to use it.
-Most people don’t know this though, so that’s why I have created this in-depth guide to help you maximize its true potential and transform the amount of sales or leads coming from your website.
+This isn’t just any ordinary website tool though – the unique combination of 8 features it offers give excellent insights for improving your website, but only if you know the best ways to use it.
+Most people don’t know this though, so that’s why I have created this in-depth guide to help you maximize the true potential of this tool and transform the amount of sales or leads coming from your website.

 This Hotjar guide really helps with the most important part of CRO – conversion research, and you can use it to improve any kind of website, from ecommerce websites to startup websites.
 It’s a pretty long guide, so for easier navigation I have included links for the main contents: